NativeScript/docs-v7/publishing/publishing-android-apps.md

 You can read more about these stages at ["Set up alpha/beta tests"](https://support.google.com/googleplay/android-developer/answer/3131213?hl=en).

 Once you upload your APK, it will go through a review.
 When approved, you can move it to production to make it available on *Google Play*.

-<h4 id="submit-with-telerik-appmanager">Submit with Telerik AppManager</h4>

-It is worth mentioning that the NativeScript platform is integrated in the *Telerik Platform*.
-And the *Telerik Platform* has everything you need in the cloud, easing the submission process.
-This includes managing your distribution certificates and provisioning profiles, as well as support for cloud builds and *App Store* submission.

-Read more about the app submission process in the *Telerik Platform* in ['Introduction to Telerik AppManager'](http://docs.telerik.com/platform/appmanager/getting-started/introduction).

 <h4 id="submission-automation">Submission automation</h4>